One of the peculiarities I love most of my profession is the hands-on skin I use to diagnose and treat people.

 But what is touch?
 Is it powerful in healthcare?
 Let’s get into the topic and analyse some of the most important aspects that make TOUCH significantly effective.

 Touch as a fundamental human need, from the beginning.

-Infant monkeys that had direct contact with their mothers grew up to be friendly, patient, social, happy, and physically healthier than baby monkeys who were provided with indirect sustenance such as bottled milk, but no direct physical affection and comfort from their mothers.
-The second set of babies who were denied physical touch and affection grew up to be isolated, lonely, depressed, withdrawn, unhappy, and in many cases highly aggressive.
+Infant monkeys that stayed in contact with their mothers grew up to be friendly, patient, social, happy, and physically healthier than baby monkeys who were provided with indirect sustenance such as bottled milk, but no direct physical affection and comfort from their mothers.
+This second group of baby monkeys, who were denied physical touch and affection, grew up to be isolated, lonely, depressed, withdrawn, unhappy, and in many cases highly aggressive.

-Scientists have learned that the optimum speed of a human caress is 3cm to 5cm a second.
-Recently, researchers from University College London showed that slow, gentle stroking by a stranger reduced feeling of social exclusion.
+Scientists have discovered that the optimum speed of a human caress is 3cm to 5cm a second.
+Recently, researchers from University College London showed that slow, gentle stroking by a stranger reduced the feeling of social exclusion.

 What happens within your body when you are touched?